 York College enlisted Skelton Design as a communications partner to convey its brand, qualities, advantages, and value proposition to prospective undergraduate students through an integrated and strategic admissions marketing campaign.
 The overall theme of the campaign, From Day One, captures the all-encompassing and life changing experience of attending York College.
 It expresses the College’s commitment to student success that begins as soon as the student arrives, and continues through graduation.

-The centerpiece of the admissions campaign, the viewbook, conveys themes and messages through student experiences and testimonials – personal stories of opportunity, discovery, and success made possible by their college experience.
+The centerpiece of the admissions campaign, the award winning viewbook, conveys themes and messages through student experiences and testimonials – personal stories of opportunity, discovery, and success made possible by their college experience.